How to Get Direct Carrier Appointments As a New Agent

 Before reaching out to direct carriers, do your research.
 Are they taking on new agencies?
 Do they have a minimum premium volume commitment?
 The more you know about the carrier, the more easily you can decide whether you want to reach out to them, or whether it might not give you any benefit to do so.

 A good place to start is online.
 Review what your peers have to say about the carriers you're interested in.
 That shows you more about how easy it is to start working with that carrier, and can also help you decide if the carrier treats agents and customers well.
 You wouldn't want to work with a carrier that doesn't.

 Find your niche

 Niche marketing can lead to higher that average profit margins, which can make your agency look more desirable to direct carriers.
 Focus on a great niche you can offer, and start building your business around it.
 You can still offer other products, as well.

 Research other local agencies to see where gaps exist and be the best in your niche.
 There are always gaps you can get into, and when you do, you'll likely find that the customers who are looking for insurance in that niche will be loyal to you.

 Most carriers provide a list of requirements (and an application) on their website for obtaining an appointment with their organization.

 Before you begin the process, make sure you have all the prerequisites met and be prepared to meet additional requirements (such as a background check and proof of licensing for both you and your agency).

 Being a new agent in today’s competitive marketplace is not easy.
-If you need help getting your agency off the ground, check out the many benefits of joining Voldico.
+If you need help getting your agency off the ground, explore the many benefits of joining Voldico.